Soft vs Hard Menstrual Cups: What Are The Differences

 - Comes in 2 colors

 This is a hugely popular menstrual cup in Europe, and it comes in cute, poppy colors.
 The Lunette cups seems to be a bit thinner and a bit more pliable than a Diva Cup.
 The rim protrudes out slightly but is rounded to make it more comfortable.
-Many women find that most folds are applicable with the Lunette cups due to its softness, but it still pops open fairly easily once inserted!
+Many women find that most folds are doable with the Lunette cups.
+This is due to its softness, but it still pops open easily once inserted!

 Firm Menstrual Cups